Kate Williams

 Kate is a Senior Lecturer in Tissue Viability at the University of Huddersfield and an Honorary Tissue Viability Nurse for Leeds Community Healthcare Trust.

-She is a Trustee and Treasurer of the Society of Tissue Viability and represents the Society as a member and Treasurer of the Legs Matter Coalition.
+Kate is passionate about patient centred care and the values of the clinician patient relationship and is a Trustee and Treasurer of the Society of Tissue Viability and Vice Chair and Treasurer of Legs Matter.

 Presentation at The Society of Tissue Viability 2022 Conference